There are a variety of podcast formats that you can test out for your series, we broke down eight of the most popular formats.

 Episode lengths vary but we recommend trying to keep it between 20-35 minutes as just straight interview formats can sometimes get a little dry for the listener depending on the content that’s being discussed.

 One thing to keep in mind for interviews is to try to keep the number of guests or hosts on the series to a minimum.
 Sometimes if there are too many voices happening at once the listener can get confused with who they’re hearing from.

-The discussion podcast format occurs when there is more of a natural conversation between hosts, a host and a guest, or a host with multiple guests.
+Similar to the interview, the discussion format occurs when there is more of a natural conversation between hosts, a host and a guest, or a host with multiple guests.
 It takes a step away from the more structured, Q&A style of an interview format and flows as a more organic discussion between all the voices you hear on the series.

-Fiction storytelling is one of the most engaging and intriguing podcast formats for a listener but also one of the most difficult to produce.
+Also known as podcast theatre, fiction storytelling is one of the most engaging and intriguing formats for a listener but also one of the most difficult to produce.

 Episodes range in length.
-Some will be around the 30 minute mark but others will stretch out to an hour.
-Since it takes a lot more work to produce, aiming for the 30 minute mark may be a reasonable goal.
+Some will be around the 30-minute mark but others will stretch out to an hour.
+Since it takes a lot more work to produce than other formats, aiming for the 30-minute mark may be a reasonable goal.

 Multi-story podcasts string together multiple interviews or stories within one episode.
 Interviews/stories are kept short and concise since the host has to move through multiple sections or people.

 This format helps to keep listeners engaged since there are new voices to be heard and conversations to be had.
 Rather than one, 30-minute long interview, maybe you’ll listen to three 10-minute long interviews.
 Although a multi-story format does help to keep the listener tuned in and present, it is still up to you to make sure that the content is still interesting and valuable.